CPA Exam & Licensure

 The Bachelor of Accountancy program at the University of Mississippi meets a significant component of the educational requirements for licensure in the state of Mississippi, as well as in other US states, territories or the District of Columbia.

 Additional credit hours must be taken in order to complete these educational requirements, and these vary based on jurisdiction.
-The Master’s programs in Accountancy, Tax, and Data Analytics at the University of Mississippi are designed to complete the educational requirements for licensure.
-If you have further questions, please contact Dr. Jennifer McClure at email@example.com.
+The Master of Accountancy, Master of Accountancy & Data Analytics, Master of Taxation, and Master of Taxation & Data Analytics at the University of Mississippi are designed to complete the educational requirements for licensure.
+If you have questions, please contact Dr. Jennifer McClure at firstname.lastname@example.org.

 The accountancy program is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 Individuals must meet state regulations for the state(s) in which they wish to receive a license.
 The American Institute of CPAs (AICPA) supplies information relative to individual state regulations.
 If you have questions about the requirements for CPA licensure please refer to the AICPA website: https://www.aicpa.org/becomeacpa/licensure.html.